An Evening with Southern Writers

 Twenty-Fifth Anniversary Celebration Dinner

 Evening of June 4, 2018

-In honor of the 25th anniversary of IWAC and thanks to the generosity of our sponsors, we will be hosting a gala dinner at Auburn University’s iconic (and yes, air conditioned!)
+In honor of the 25th anniversary of IWAC and thanks to the generosity of our sponsors, we will be hosting a reception at Auburn University’s iconic (and yes, air conditioned!)
 Red Barn.
-The dinner will be an authentic farm-to-table dining experience featuring fresh local cuisine.
-Musical entertainment for the evening will be provided by talent from the local Auburn-Opelika music scene, including some Auburn faculty and students.
-There will be performances in a variety of genres; banjos, fiddles, guitars, and at least one upright bass will be playing Appalachian fiddle tunes, bluegrass, folk, blues, and maybe some rockabilly.
+The buffet-style dinner will be an authentic farm-to-table dining experience featuring fresh local cuisine.
+Musical entertainment for the evening will be provided by talent from the local Auburn-Opelika music scene.
 All music is guaranteed to be suitable for listening, dancing, singing along, or otherwise celebrating in the Red Barn.